 Consultation on draft Outcomes Framework 2021

-On 25 January, the Executive launched the public consultation on its Programme for Government draft Outcomes Framework.
+Between 25 January and 22 March, the Executive held a public consultation on its Programme for Government draft Outcomes Framework.

 The draft Framework contains nine strategic Outcomes which, taken together, will set a clear direction of travel for the NI Executive and provide a vision for the future of all citizens.

 Responses from the consultation are now being analysed.